canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 ### Device Setup

-Open another terminal and ssh login to your device and logged in install the “mir-kiosk” snap.
+Open another terminal and ssh login to your device and from this login install the “mir-kiosk” snap.
 ```bash
 sudo snap install --beta mir-kiosk
 ```